 Following the yard's closure in 2001, only a few features remain.
 Dominating the site is the Titan Crane, now an icon for the town's future regeneration.
-There is an opportunity to change the gravitational

-There is an opportunity to change the gravitational pull of the town's heart back down towards the Clyde where it sat at the peak of the shipbuilding industry
+There is an opportunity to change the gravitational pull of the town's heart towards the Clyde where it sat at the peak of the shipbuilding industry